FastAPI framework extension¶

 get blocked and stop the services if the integration is not provided.

-To add one of these integrations, e.g., PostgreSQL, in the
+To add one of these relations, e.g., PostgreSQL, in the

 integrate with juju integrate <fastapi charm> postgresql